 Inverted and Shaggy Cut for Thin Hair

-This inverted and shaggy cut is a razored shag lob, designed by stylist Christina Garcia of Seal Beach, CA. It contains internal layering and it’s over-textured for optimal movement and shattered ends.
-This cut can be modified to each woman’s density and desired shagginess, too.
+An inverted and shaggy cut is a razored shag lob, designed by stylist Christina Garcia of Seal Beach, CA. It contains internal layering and it’s over-textured for optimal movement and shattered ends.
+The cut can be modified to each woman’s density and desired shagginess, too.

 Textured Wavy Long Bob on Thin Hair

-This classic textured long bob is a blunt but slightly angled cut for thin hair to have the illusion of a thicker edge.
+A classic textured long bob is a blunt but slightly angled cut for thin hair to have the illusion of a thicker edge.
 It’s curled away from the face, leaving the ends out for a loose wave.
-Hairstylist Liz of Vancouver, WA recommends some texture spray and hairspray when styling this cut.
+Hairstylist Liz of Vancouver, WA recommends some texture spray and hairspray when styling a lob cut.

 She notes, “Inverted textured long bobs are a universal cut that works for most hair types.
 They’re best for women that don’t want to spend too much time on their hair, yet still look put together.”